 We are planning to organize in 2018 a Sente-Mente® day in the USA, just like the one we have been organizing for four years from 2014 on in Italy.

 We would be pleased and honored if you would like to participate.
-The event will take place on April, 18th, in New-York.
+The event will take place on September, 5th, in Lancaster (Pennsylvania).

 A warm regard.

 “New glimpses and new ideas for taking care of people living with Dementia and of their families”